top of page

 pool at night

-March 23rd wrapped up happy hours on our back patio.
-Most of our Canadian friends begin their journey home in late March.
-We had a winter full of good laughs, entertaining stories, and delicious Trader Joe's appetizers.
+March 23rd marked the end of happy hours on our back patio.
+Many of our Canadian friends start heading home in late March.
+We enjoyed a winter filled with laughter, amazing stories, and tasty appetizers from Trader Joe's.

 It was a larger crowd than usual since it was more of a 'going away party' than a happy hour celebration.
 The fact that everyone was comfortable being in a crowd this size was refreshing.